Go to Chapter 1

 “You should have brought him.
 You know I love seeing him.”

 “I know, but today was grownup day.
 They happen so rarely.”

 “Okay.
 Just promise next time.”

 Jo continued with the introductions.
 “This radiant woman here is my sister Electra.”
-At the mention of the name Jo saw the frown that always followed appear.
+Jo saw the frown that always followed appeared on Electra at the mention of the name.
 “Just don't call her that, if you value your person.”

 “Just call me Ellie.
 Everyone does.”
 Jo's sister replied with a broad smile, the same one that Jo knew always lightened her eye color.

 “And here we have, most of all, my mother Cassandra.
 The only person who can still kick my ass.”

 “Language,” Cassandra said, as she swatted Jo on said body part.

 Cassandra, reached out to Nydia and brought her in for a firm hug.
 “Welcome to our home, Nydia.”

 Jo noticed Nydia's voice crack a little.
 Trying to relive some tension, and change the subject, Jo asked, “So, which story are we covering at the moment?”